List of Star Wars television series: The Mandalorian (2019–2023)

 In March 2018, Jon Favreau was hired to write and produce a live-action Star Wars series for Disney+.
 The series follows "a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic" a few years after the events of Return of the Jedi.
 In August 2018, it was reported that the series would cost about "$100 million for 10 episodes".
 Pedro Pascal stars as the titular character, and is joined by supporting actors Gina Carano, Nick Nolte, Giancarlo Esposito, Emily Swallow, Carl Weathers, Omid Abtahi, and Werner Herzog.
 The series premiered on November 12, 2019, with the launch of Disney+.
 The second season premiered on October 30, 2020, while the third season premiered on March 1, 2023.
+The series also spawned a 2026 live-action film.

 The Book of Boba Fett (2021–2022)

 In November 2020, Deadline Hollywood reported that a miniseries focused on Boba Fett could begin filming before the end of the year, before a third season of The Mandalorian went into production.
 The series, known as The Book of Boba Fett, was revealed the following month, and confirmed to be in production ahead of The Mandalorian season three.
 Favreau and Filoni executive produce along with Robert Rodriguez, with Temuera Morrison and Ming-Na Wen reprising their roles as Boba Fett and Fennec Shand, respectively.
 It premiered on December 29, 2021, and consisted of seven episodes.